laminas/laminas.dev/README.md

   technical steering committee members.
 If not, an error message is returned to the user immediately.
 The list is generated on application initialization, and again on receipt of a /regenerate-tsc-list command.

+- A shared secret is configured between IFTTT and the Twitter webhook, and we also verify the payload structure.